-The new proposed CSOS regulations are clear.
-A community scheme (both Sectional Title Schemes and HOAS) must purchase fidelity cover for a minimum amount of:
+CSOS sub-regulation 15.(3) is clear.
+A community scheme (both sectional title schemes and HOAs) must purchase fidelity cover for a minimum amount of:

 (a) the community scheme’s investments and reserves at the end of its last financial year; and